You have been dead already. You were dead before you were born. It wasn’t that bad.

-I may be making this up, but I remember reading somewhere that for Ancient Greeks and Romans, their gods were the same as humans, just with some special powers, including immortality.
+I remember reading somewhere that for Ancient Greeks and Romans, their gods were the same as humans, just with some special powers, including immortality.
 This immortality made them bored, petty, and cruel.
-In reality, they envied their mortality to humans because it made them appreciate their lives better.
+In reality, they envied the mortality of humans because it made them appreciate their lives better.

 You have been dead before

 The great Seneca the Younger said it well in his Letters from a Stoic: